Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Introduction

 \section{Introduction}

-A retrieval experiment usually consists of a large collection of documents, several dozen topics, and manual relevance judgments of a sample of the documents~\cite{cleverdon1967cranfield,voorhees2018building}.
-For large collections, the manual effort involved usually prevents a complete assessment of all documents for all topics.
+An ad hoc retrieval experiment usually consists of a large collection of documents, several dozen search topics each specifying an information need, and relevance judgments on a representative sample of the documents for each topic~\cite{cleverdon1967cranfield,voorhees2018building}.
+For large collections, the manual effort involved in collecting relevance judgments usually prevents a complete assessment of all documents for all topics.
 Furthermore, most documents in a collection are typically not relevant to a specific topic.
-To find a compromise between evaluation costs and experimental validity, it is therefore necessary to build a focused subset of the documents for each topic, obtained by combining the top-$k$ documents from the various search engines to be evaluated, where $k$~can range from a handful to a few hundred documents per search engine.
+To find a compromise between evaluation costs and experimental validity, it is therefore necessary to build a focused subset of the documents for each topic, obtained by combining the top-$k$ documents from the various search engines to be evaluated, i.e., pooling, where $k$~can range from a handful to a few hundred documents per search engine.

-While this evaluation setup allows for a valid and fair comparison between the systems that initially contribute to the document pool of each topic, any new systems that are implemented after the experiment is complete are at a disadvantage~\cite{parry2025variations}.
+While this evaluation setup allows for a valid and fair comparison between the systems that initially contribute to the document pool of each topic, any new systems that are implemented after the experiment is complete are at a disadvantage~\cite{lipani2016fairness,parry2025variations}.
 These often retrieve documents that are not yet included in any given topic's pool, leading to the so-called unjudged document problem, namely the still mostly unresolved question of how to deal with such documents.
-Heuristic solutions such as simply omitting these documents, or deeming them non-relevant, have been proposed and frequently applied until today.
+Heuristic solutions such as simply omitting these documents, or deeming them non-relevant, have been proposed and frequently applied.
 However, none of the heuristics put new and initial systems on an equal footing.
 As research progresses and more unjudged but potentially relevant documents are uncovered by new retrieval systems, past evaluation experiments and test collections lose the capability to reliably distinguish between them, diminishing their reusability.
-At the same time, updating a test collection with new judgments is costly and the new judgments for a topic may be incongruent with those of the previous judges~\cite{voorhees2022can}.
+At the same time, updating a test collection with new judgments is costly and the new judgments for a topic may be incongruent with those from the previous judges~\cite{voorhees2022can}.